Hidden Heavenly Slab Rock Climbing

 The pine tree in the left hand corner on the slab had some webbing on it so tight I had a hard time getting my knife behind it to cut it loose as the bark was growing around it.
 The tree bears that webbing scar.
 This was one of two pieces of webbing we found in the canyon while climbing.

 The entire area was put up ground first.

 Hike all the way up the gulch.
 Passing Pirate Treasure

 is a obvious low angle slab with a steep broken start and a steep headwall with black streaks.
 This is the Hidden Heavenly Slab.

 Browse More Rock Climbing Classics in Hidden Heavenly Slab

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hidden Heavenly Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hidden Heavenly Slab:

 Featured Route For Hidden Heavenly Slab